Which of the following differs between job costing and process co... | Study Prep in Pearson+

 Understand the key difference between job costing and process costing: Job costing assigns costs to specific jobs or projects, while process costing assigns costs to processes or departments for mass production of similar items.

-Analyze the options provided in the question.
-The correct answer should focus on the method of assigning costs to products, as this is the fundamental distinction between job costing and process costing.
+Recognize that both job costing and process costing require recording revenues, using financial statements, and tracking cash flows.
+These are common accounting practices and do not differ between the two methods.

-Review the other options: Recording revenues, using financial statements, and tracking cash flows are common requirements for both job costing and process costing systems, so they are not the distinguishing factors.
+Focus on the method of assigning costs to products, as this is the primary distinction.
+In job costing, costs are traced to individual jobs, whereas in process costing, costs are averaged over all units produced in a process.

-Conclude that the method of assigning costs to products is the correct answer because it highlights the primary difference in how costs are allocated in job costing versus process costing.
+Consider examples to clarify the difference: Job costing is used in industries like construction or custom manufacturing, where each job is unique.
+Process costing is used in industries like chemicals or food production, where products are homogeneous.

-Ensure clarity by summarizing that job costing is used for unique, customized jobs, while process costing is used for standardized, continuous production processes, emphasizing the difference in cost assignment methods.
+Conclude that the correct answer is 'The method of assigning costs to products,' as this is the fundamental difference between job costing and process costing.

 Watch next